No-Bake Chocolate Chip Pumpkin Energy Balls

 Instructions

-1 cup pitted and dried dates, 1/4 cup honey, 1 Tablespoon molasses, 2 teaspoons vanilla extract, 1/4 cup pumpkin puree (not pumpkin pie mix)
+1 cup pitted and dried dates, 1/4 cup honey, 1 Tablespoon molasses, 2 teaspoons vanilla extract, 1/4 cup pumpkin puree

 • Add in the remaining ingredients and pulse until the mixture forms into a ball.

-2 Tablespoons ground flax seed, 1 teaspoon pumpkin pie seasoning, 1/8 teaspoon sea salt, 1 1/2 cups old fashioned oatmeal, 1 cup sliced almonds, 1/4 cup dark chocolate chips
+2 Tablespoons ground flax seed, 1 teaspoon pumpkin pie seasoning, 1/8 teaspoon salt, 1 1/2 cups old fashioned oatmeal, 1 cup sliced almonds, 1/4 cup dark chocolate chips

 Video